Minor in Political Science

 - War, Violence, and Cooperation

 All transfer courses subject to advisor approval.
-Transfer courses may not be used to satisfy the requirement in Tools of Political Analysis.
-No more than 1 transfer course may be used toward the minor.
-Internships count as 1 course toward the minor, even if students receive more than 4 credits in the internship toward general degree requirements.
-IR/PSC 397 (European Political Internship) is not a transfer course; it is treated like a course taught in residence at the University of Rochester.
+Transfer courses may not be used to satisfy the requirement in tools of political analysis.
+No more than one transfer course may be used toward the minor.
+Internships count as one course toward the minor, even if students receive more than four credits in the internship toward general degree requirements.
+PSC/IR 394A: European Political Internship is not a transfer course; it is treated like a course taught in residence at the University of Rochester.

-Students who receive a grade of 4 or 5 on the AP exam in either American or Comparative Government will be granted 4 credits in the minor.
-Students who take both exams are not eligible for additional credit.
-This credit is considered Introductory and Transfer.
+Students who receive a grade of 4 or 5 on the AP exam in either American or Comparative Government or a grade of 5, 6, or 7 on the Higher Level IB exam in Global Politics will be granted four credits in the major.
+Students who take more than one exam are not eligible for additional credit.
+This credit is considered elective, introductory, and transfer.